maldevel/ServiceInstaller/README.md

 # ServiceInstaller
-Creates a service to load a driver (.sys) into kernel.
+Creates a service and starts it to load a driver into Windows kernel.

+# ServiceUninstaller
+Stops a service and removes it to unload a driver from Windows kernel.